 Check out our calendar of events below to see everything that we have coming up for our middle school students between now and the end of the year and be sure to join us!

 Our 8th graders gather for a special eight month quest or faith journey to explore what it means to be a Christian and a member of a church community.
-Questformation begins and ends with an overnight retreat, meets twice a month on the 2nd and 3rd Sundays at 10 a.m., and is led by our Director of Youth Ministry.
+Questformation begins and ends with an overnight retreat, meets once a month on either a Saturday or Sunday usually from around 9am-4pm, and is led by our Director of Youth Ministry Calvin Hardy.

 Every year our high school youth engage in a weeklong service project.
-Preparing for work camp is a major focus of the youth program and the trip is a highlight of the church year.
+Preparing for our mission trip is a highlight of the church year.
 In 2019, 22 high school youth and 6 adults traveled to Puerto Rico to help a small community rebuild after Hurricane Maria.
 The prior year, youth spent a week at the Heifer Project Farm in Arkansas, working with animals and learning about how this organization supports poor families around the world to earn a living.
-In 2020-21 we will be studying immigration and migration as we prepare for a Summer Work Camp at the US-Mexico Border.

 Special Services and Programs

 Middle School Youth serve as narrators for the 4 p.m.
 Christmas Eve Pageant.
 High School Youth and returning College Students read and provide music for the 10 p.m.
 Christmas Eve Service.